rainerschoe/worktime/Readme.md

 Unfortunately listening on mouse/keyboard events is not supported for linux/Wayland.

 ## State of development
 The tool is usable.
-Main functionality is implemented.
+Core functionality is implemented.
+"It works for me", but far from a clean stable and widely usable product.

 Notable missing functions are:
 - Lock file to prevent multiple running instances to write to same data file
 - User interface for adding comments to worktime entries
+- Better Frontend